memgraph/docs/mage/applications/power-grids-application.md

 This type of network analysis is crucial to infrastructure managers.
 It helps uncover vulnerabilities and bottlenecks, model the impact incidents and outages may have on the network, and carry out critical contingency planning.
-By examining the power grid as a graph, this task is transformed to a simple graph problem which can be tackled in a myriad of ways.
+By examining the power grid as a graph, this task is transformed into a simple graph problem which can be tackled in a myriad of ways.

 ### Handling failures in power grids

-Because of their size and locations, power grids are prone to multiple faileures throughout the year.
+Because of their size and locations, power grids are prone to multiple failures throughout the year.
 Individual elements can experience technical problems due to their age or weather effects which means that the grid needs to have certain redundancies in place.